 With this template, you would be able to measure, with accuracy, the ratio of male to female, age range, and the number of unemployed persons in a particular country as well as obtain their personal details such as names and addresses.

 Respondents are also able to state their religious and political views about the country under review.

 Contained in the template for the online feedback form is the details of a product and/or service used.
 Identifying this product or service and documenting how long the customer has used them.

 The overall satisfaction is measured as well as the delivery of the services.
 The likelihood that the customer also recommends said product is also measured.

-The online questionnaire template houses the respondent's data as well as educational qualification to collect information to be used for academic research.
+The online questionnaire template houses the respondent’s data as well as educational qualifications to collect information to be used for academic research.

-Respondents can also provide their gender, race, a field of study as well as present living conditions as prerequisite data for the research study.
+Respondents can also provide their gender, race, and field of study as well as present living conditions as prerequisite data for the research study.

 The template is a data sheet containing all the relevant information of a student.
-The student's name, home address, guardians name, a record of attendance as well as performance in school is well represented on this template.
-This is a perfect data collection method to deploy for a school or an education organizations.
+The student’s name, home address, guardian’s name, record of attendance as well as performance in school is well represented on this template.
+This is a perfect data collection method to deploy for a school or an education organization.

 Also included is a record for interaction with others as well as a space for a short comment on the overall performance and attitude of the student.

-This online interview consent form template allows interviewee sign off their consent to use the interview data for research or report for journalist.
+This online interview consent form template allows the interviewee to sign off their consent to use the interview data for research or report to journalists.
 With premium features like short text fields, upload, e-signature, etc., Formplus Builder is the perfect tool to create your preferred online consent forms without coding experience.